chanzuckerberg/scatter-demo/README.md

 # scatter-demo
-demo scatter plot using webgl
+demo scatter plot using webgl and `regl`